NYU-CSO/recitation/r6/README.md

 Now, use gdb in your detective work and answer the following questions:
 - What is the _value_ of `str` in the four functions `get_str1` `get_str2` `get_str3` `get_str4`, respectively?
-- How does the character buffer `str` become initialized with "hello world"?
+- How does the character buffer `str` become initialized with "hello world" in each of the four functions?

 ==========
 Exercise 2 -- Understanding assembly and C with GDB